Credit Improvement: Achieving

 “adventure” that Tracy

-For many years, the French controlled Algeria and it was often necessary
+For many years, the French controlled Algeria

 If you follow this path, you can always see exactly 2 oil barrels at all